Irving Levin's Recollections

 In the following years, we continued to run our business in such a way that, for that limited type of business, we became the number one source of supply in the United States.
 We were probably the best- known company in that business, to the extent that in 1966 we had several offers to buy us out from companies that were listed on the New York Stock Exchange, and we sold our business.

-To explain why, I have to back.
+To explain why, I have to go back.
 In the early 1930s, Sam Brown unfortunately had some eye trouble.
 During the subsequent years, he had four retina detachments, and eventually he decided to move to California where his sons Arnold and Edwin Brown were living.
 In 1962, he left our company.
 Also, in about 1960, my son Arthur came into our business.
 At that time, he was twenty-four years of age.
 He came into the business after he finished college and two years of military service.
 Of course, I had great hopes that Arthur would carry on the work that I was doing.
 While he was very capable, and everybody in the industry had a very high regard for him, for whatever reason he himself wasn't enthused about making a career out of continuing that business.
 After the first year, he started to indicate that he would rather pursue some other profession than stay in that business.
 He kept asking me, "Why don't I sell my business?"
 In 1964, while he was in Japan on a buying trip, I had a heart attack.
 I was then seventy years old.

-During that period, there was a great movement of conglomerate corporations buying out businesses.
+During that period, there was a great movement of conglomerate corporations buying out independent businesses.
 We had several offers from companies that were interested in buying out our business.
 Since Arthur didn't want it, and there was no one else in the family to go into it, after a while I decided that the best thing for us to do was to sell the business.
 After selling the business, I had to do the usual things that a retired person has to do: first, you have to take care of taxes to the government, and then you have to take care of your money.
 And that's what I did.

 [Travelling?]